Terraform

 The Terraform Driver and its connecting components can be positioned using the planes of the Humanitec reference architectures as a backdrop.

 Please note that this diagram shows just one possible setup.
-There are several options on how to provide Terraform code (see Inputs and Outputs), where to host the Runner, and where to store state.
+There are several options on how to provide Terraform code (see Inputs ), where to host the Runner, and where to store state.
 Detailed documentation on these topics is currently being prepared.

 The Platform Orchestrator performs these steps when executing a Deployment into an Application Environment, which leads to the involving of the Terraform Driver.